mablack/cordova-diagnostic-plugin/README.md

  - On iOS 8+, authorization can be requested to use location either "when in use" (only in foreground) or "always" (foreground and background).
  - This should only be called if authorization status is NOT_DETERMINED - calling it when in any other state will have no effect.
  - This plugin adds default messages which are displayed to the user upon requesting location authorization - see the [iOS location permission messages](#ios-location-permission-messages) section for how to customise them.
- - The successCallback is now invoked in response to the user's choice in the permission dialog, **NOT** on requesting the permission.
+ - The successCallback is now invoked in response to the user's choice in the permission dialog, **NOT** on requesting the permission
+    - **NOTE:** this was changed in v2.3.12, prior to which these conditions were the reverse of the above.

  Notes for Android: